jaakkopasanen/AutoEq/README.md

 ````
 GraphicEQ: 10 -84; 20 6.0; 22 6.0; 23 6.0; 25 6.0; 26 6.0; 28 6.0; 30 6.0; 32 6.0; 35 6.0; 37 6.0; 40 6.0; 42 5.9; 45 5.7; 49 5.4; 52 5.2; 56 4.9; 59 4.7; 64 4.3; 68 4.1; 73 3.8; 78 3.5; 83 3.2; 89 2.8; 95 2.4; 102 2.1; 109 1.7; 117 1.2; 125 0.8; 134 0.5; 143 0.3; 153 0.2; 164 0.1; 175 0.1; 188 0.1; 201 0.1; 215 0.2; 230 0.3; 246 0.4; 263 0.3; 282 0.3; 301 0.2; 323 0.1; 345 0.0; 369 0.0; 395 -0.2; 423 0.3; 452 0.5; 484 0.9; 518 1.2; 554 1.1; 593 1.1; 635 1.0; 679 1.0; 726 0.8; 777 0.6; 832 0.3; 890 0.1; 952 -0.1; 1019 -0.1; 1090 -0.1; 1167 0.7; 1248 0.5; 1336 0.1; 1429 -0.1; 1529 0.1; 1636 0.3; 1751 0.7; 1873 1.3; 2004 1.7; 2145 1.7; 2295 2.4; 2455 2.7; 2627 3.0; 2811 2.4; 3008 2.3; 3219 2.5; 3444 2.6; 3685 2.6; 3943 2.4; 4219 0.7; 4514 -0.1; 4830 2.1; 5168 5.4; 5530 6.0; 5917 4.2; 6331 1.9; 6775 2.1; 7249 1.3; 7756 0.3; 8299 0.0; 8880 0.0; 9502 0.0; 10167 0.0; 10879 0.0; 11640 0.0; 12455 0.0; 13327 0.0; 14260 0.0; 15258 0.0; 16326 0.0; 17469 0.0; 18692 0.0; 20000 0.0
 ````
-HeSuVi is highly recommended to be used with AutoEQ results.
+[HeSuVi](https://sourceforge.net/projects/hesuvi/) is highly recommended to be used with AutoEQ results.
 HeSuVi provides a convenient graphical user interface for adjusting the equalizer, toggling eq on and off, adjusting preamp and saving and restoring multiple different configurations making it very easy to compare different eq settings.
-To load a eq into HeSuVi, close HeSuVi and replace contents of HeSuVi's eq file `C:\Program Files\EqualizerAPO\config\config.txt` with the produced GraphicEQ line.
+To load an eq into HeSuVi, close HeSuVi and replace contents of HeSuVi's eq file `C:\Program Files\EqualizerAPO\config\config.txt` with the produced GraphicEQ line.
 Then start HeSuVi and adjust global volume for both channels to highest eq value.
 You can save the configuration with profile manager in bottom right corner.